pengyuzhang/Blink/README_BLINK.txt

-Compliling and running BLINK
+Compliling and running Blink
 ================

-To compile BLINK, run WISP GUI.sln in root directory and set WispDemo as the Startup project.
+To compile Blink, run WISP GUI.sln in root directory and set WispDemo as the Startup project.

-Evaluating BLINK
+Evaluating Blink
 ================

 The default rate adaptation algorithm (AutoSet) on Impinj Speedway RFID reader can be run via web interface.
 Here is a tutorial on how to run Impinj Speedway RFID reader via web
 interface: http://wisp.wikispaces.com/UsingImpinjWebInterface.
-You can compare the throughput achieved by AutoSet and BLINK.
+You can compare the throughput achieved by AutoSet and Blink.

 Code Overview
 ===============

-BLINK is written as a C# userspace code.
+Blink is written as a C# userspace code.
 It runs as a single thread and timeouts to switch among mobility detection mode, channel probe mode and transmission mode. loss_fast_probe.dat and rssi_fast_probe.dat contain the trained link metrics used in classification.

 The details of the functions in each mode are shown below:

-Sensor mobility detection when BLINK boots
+Sensor mobility detection when Blink boots
 ------------------------------------------

 ProbeMobilityPatterns(): record the link signatures in the first sensor scan